akshaydeo/blog/products.md

 <img width="100%" style="max-width:700px;margin:auto;" src="/public/images/distribit_error_tracker.png"/>

-When [Fabric Beta](http://fabric.io/) was not around, Distribit was the system I had built to shared beta / alpha APKs and ipas for closed alpha and beta testing.
+When [Fabric Beta](http://fabric.io/) was not around, Distribit was the system I had built to share beta / alpha APKs and ipas among registered users.

 - Auto updating the app as soon as it's uploaded to Distribit.
 - Error tracking.
 - Feedback collection